 CAP – EU’s COMMON AGRICULTURE POLICY

 The Common Agricultural Policy (CAP) is the common policy for all EU countries – first launched in 1962.
 It stands for 35% of the entire European budget for the next 7 years [European Commission, 2019] and aims to improve agricultural productivity while safeguarding European Union farmers.
 The CAP was meant to be a partnership between agriculture and society, as well as between Europe and its farmers.
-Yet, the current proposal is bringing the Green Deal and EUs climate targets in danger.
+Yet, the current proposal is putting the Green Deal and the EUs climate targets in danger.